-Intimate Knowledge of the Native Culture and Transportation Requirements in the State of Alaska
+- 30+ Years of Private and Public Sector Senior Executive Management and Board Experience - Intimate Knowledge of the Native Culture and Transportation Requirements in the State of Alaska

-From 1999 to 2016, Ms. Sandvik was president of NANA Development Corporation, a diversified business engaged in government contracting, oilfield and mining support, professional management services, and engineering and construction.
-She previously served as vice president operations at NANA Development Corporation and as vice president resources at NANA Regional Corporation.
+From 1999 to 2016, Ms. Sandvik was president of NANA Development Corporation (NDC), a diversified business engaged in government contracting, oilfield and mining support, professional management services, and engineering and construction.
+During this time, she oversaw the growth of the NDC from an oil field support services company with revenues of \$50 million into a diverse, multi-sector, global enterprise with revenues of \$1.5 billion.
+Ms. Sandvik previously served as vice president operations at NANA Development Corporation and as vice president resources at NANA Regional Corporation.
 Prior to that, Ms. Sandvik served in a variety of leadership roles within the Alaska Department of Transportation and Public Facilities, including director of statewide aviation and deputy commissioner.
 She currently serves as an advisor to the Robert Aqqaluk Newlin Trust, where she was previously a trustee.
-She has served in a variety of the Alaska Industrial Development and Export Authority, commissioner of the U.S. Arctic Research Commission, and as a board member of the Native American Contractors Association.
+She has served in a variety of public and non-profit leadership roles including chair and member of the Alaska State Chamber of Commerce, member of the Alaska Industrial Development and Export Authority, commissioner of the U.S. Arctic Research Commission, and as a board member of the Native American Contractors Association.
 She also served on board of the Federal Reserve Bank of San Francisco, Seattle Branch, from 2004 to 2009 and was its chair from 2008 to 2009.

-• Alaska Airlines, Horizon Air and Virgin America (subsidiaries of Alaska Air Group)
+· Alaska Airlines, Horizon Air and Virgin America (subsidiaries of Alaska Air Group)